 Kong Nork School, Vernsai, Ratanakiri was opened in September 2008.
 Today Kong Nork educates around 150 ethnic minority students daily, providing a passport to opportunity for the young people in the village.
 Chris dedicated the school to his mother, Ann Howarth.

-From this foundation, friends of the Howarth family generously offered their support and financial sponsorship – the Braham family and Evan Quiros being the first of many donors that deserve to be mentioned and thanked.
+From this foundation, friends of the Howarth family generously offered their support and financial sponsorship – being the first of many donors that deserve to be mentioned and thanked.
 Thousands of ethnic minority children have been able to access education across the UWS community schools because of their initial efforts and kindness.

-Today Chris, together with Sitha and the UWS Team in Cambodia, continue to work tirelessly with the people of Cambodia in delivering educational opportunity.
+Today the UWS Teams in Cambodia, Myanmar and Nepal, continue to work tirelessly with community leaders in delivering educational opportunity.
 Meanwhile UWS has grown with the drive and support of a dedicated Board, executive and trustees, and the on-going support of our school and corporate partners.